Yamato-Security/hayabusa/README.md

 A summary of the dates with the most detections categorized by level (`critical`, `high`, etc...).

-## Computer Names with most detections categorized by level
+## Top 5 computer names with most detections categorized by level

-A summary of the computer names with the most detections categorized by level (`critical`, `high`, etc...).
+The top 5 computers with the most detections categorized by level (`critical`, `high`, etc...).

 # Hayabusa Rules